omegacen/pylint-sonarjson/README.md

 # pylint-sonarjson

-A PyLint plugin that can output to [SonarQube-importable JSON](https://docs.sonarqube.org/latest/analysis/generic-issue/).
+A PyLint plugin that can output to [SonarQube-importable JSON](https://docs.sonarqube.org/latest/analysis/generic-issue/) with configurable issue severity, effort, and type.

 ## Usage